AvinashhMishraa/django_rest_framework_example_2/README.md

 > >             return Person.all_objects.all()
 > >         return Person.objects.all()
 > > ```
-> > This would have been much more elegant, fully reusable, no separate admin API needed.
+> > This is much more elegant, fully reusable, no separate admin API needed.